+Taxation of a Permanent Establishment (Branch) vs a Legal Entity

 As discussed in III.H.3., above, there is generally no material difference from a purely tax perspective between operating in the form of a branch and operating in the form of a local entity, provided the branch structure is to remain in place for the duration of the business operation.
 However, one potential downside associated with operating in branch form is the fact that if it becomes desirable to incorporate the branch, the incorporation will be a taxable event in Mexico.
 This is because the contribution of appreciated property to a Mexican corporation constitutes a transfer for Mexican tax purposes that is taxable to the extent of any gain realized.
 Thus, the assets transferred on the incorporation are treated as having been sold to the new company at fair market value.
 Any built-in gain attributable to the transferred assets will be subject to Mexican tax at the rate of 30%, and if there are employees, profit sharing at the rate of 10%.
 Mexican value added tax (VAT) also will be imposed at the rate of 16% on the value of the transferred assets, except for land and receivables.
-Finally, in the event real property is transferred as part of the incorporation, the value of the real property (land, buildings and fixtures) will be subject to real property transfer tax at a rate of between 1% and 4.997% of the value of the property, depending on the state in which the property is located (see X.D.1., below).
-However, any gain recognized by the branch on the deemed sale of the assets may be offset by any prior losses or asset tax credit carryforwards.
+Finally, in the event real property is transferred as part of the incorporation, the value of the real property (land, buildings and fixtures) will be subject to real property transfer tax at a rate of between 1% and 6.6% of the value of the property, depending on the state in which the property is located (see X.D.1., below).
+However, any gain recognized by the branch on the deemed sale of the assets may be offset by available loss carryforwards.

 A foreign corporation engaged in a construction, supervision or inspection project is considered to have a PE in Mexico if the project lasts for more than 183 days during a consecutive 12-month period.
 Income from projects lasting 183 days or less is generally subject to a 25% withholding tax, applied on a gross basis (see C.2., below).
 However, a foreign construction company may elect to be taxed on a net basis even if its project lasts for less than 183 days.
 To do so, the construction company must appoint a tax representative in Mexico.
 Construction companies taxed on a net basis may deduct expenses directly related to their construction income, no matter where those expenses are incurred.
 The calculation of taxable income is made on a net basis; however, under this election, the income is taxed at a rate of 35%.
 It is therefore reasonable to assume that the law recognizes that foreign companies engaged in construction-related activities incur significant expenses outside Mexico that should generally be deductible for Mexican tax purposes.
 When a foreign resident performs construction-related services in Mexico and a portion of these services is subcontracted, the time spent by subcontractors must be included in the calculation of the 183 days for purposes of determining whether a PE exists.